refi64/gpropz/README.md

 # gpropz

-gpropz allows you to create GObject properties with far less boilerplate than by default.
+gpropz allows you to create GObject properties with less boilerplate.

 ## Highlights